What is Matched Betting?

 This means person 2’s liability is £20, that’s the amount they need in their account to pay out should the unlikely happen and Cue Card wins the Gold Cup.

-You really don’t need to start of with the highest value offers though, and can work your way through, withdrawing and redepositing chronologically as you move through the offers.
+You really don’t need to start off with the highest value offers though, and can work your way through, withdrawing and redepositing chronologically as you move through the offers.
 Sites such as Profit Accumulator plan this for you.

 Can You Lose Money Matched Betting?

 The short answer is no, only if you make a mistake.
 The numbers aren’t always even though.
 Lay odds won’t always match back odds, and you may lose small amounts when backing and laying at slightly different odds.
 We’re talking tiny percentages of your stake though – maybe a couple of quid for a £200 – £300 match.
-Additionally, Betfair takes commission.
+Additionally, Betfair takes a commission.
 Most calculators factor this in.
 It’s a small percentage though and it certainly doesn’t make the difference between winning or losing money.
 We are still mathematically guaranteed 70% – 90% of our free-bet in real money if we matched bet correctly.
 So no, you can only gain money when matched betting.